nikita715/gitlab-approval-checker/README.md

 # gitlab-approval-checker

-Plugin for GitLab CI that adds a stage to check whether a merge request is approved by N people or not.
+Plugin for GitLab CI that adds a stage to check whether a merge request has N upvotes or not.

 ## Usage